 To Avoid Conflict

-And it was a lot easier to avoid the argument he knew he would have with his significant other if he forced the issue.
+And it was a lot easier to avoid the argument he knew he would have with his family members or significant other if he forced the issue.
 The problem is that over time, the addict starts to depend on the addiction for a sense of well-being.
-The addiction takes on a higher importance.
+The substance abuse addiction takes on a higher importance.
 It’s like a jealous lover.
 And more normal, socially acceptable relationships with self, other people and community. fall by the wayside.

 To Hide the Shame